cwkosman/cherin-food-blog/content/recipes/papa-walts-beer-cheese-waffles.md

 ---
 Set aside wet ingredients to bring up to room temperature (eggs, beer, oil) and plug in waffle iron to heat up.
 We use [Cuisinart waffle maker](https://www.cuisinart.com/shopping/appliances/waffle_makers/waf-300) set to level 3.

 In a medium bowl, whisk together flour (1 3/4 cup), cornmeal (2/3 cup), salt (1/2 Tsp.), sugar (1 Tbsp.), and baking powder (1 Tbsp.).
 Coarsely grate about 1 cup of cheddar cheese, and set aside.

-In a separate bowl, combine beer (2 cup), eggs (2), and oil (1/4 cup) and thoroughly mix.
+In a separate bowl, combine beer (2 cups), eggs (2), and oil (1/4 cup) and thoroughly mix.
 The beer will cause the mixture to foam up.

 Add wet ingredients to dry mix until the batter is runny but not fully liquid, it should be a consistency that allows it to spread once ladled onto waffle iron but not completely evenly.
-Fold in cheese (1 cup) to batter.
+Fold in grated cheese to batter.

-Once waffle iron is up to temperature, pour about 1 cup of waffle mixture (depending on the size of your waffle iron) onto iron and spread batter so it just about covers all surfaces.
+Once waffle iron is up to temperature, pour about 1 cup of waffle mixture, depending on the size of your waffle iron, onto iron and spread batter so it just about covers all surfaces.
 We like to use 2 scoops of a soup ladle, this mix makes 3 batches in our waffle maker.

 Turn oven to 200°F to keep cooked waffles warm ahead of serving.